 I believe there are three underlying root causes that create the “Disneyland Parent Syndrome.”
 In future posts, I’ll dig deeper into the damage this can cause if it should continue.

 “Absence makes the heart grow fonder,” is a common axiom that rings true with noncustodial parents too.
 Only getting to see your kids every other weekend when you were used to seeing your kids daily, changes how you view time with your children.
 Furthermore, you feel guilty that you are not involved in their day to day activities.
+Furthermore, you feel guilty that you are not involved in their day to day activities, such as taking the young kids out in the best double stroller for short strolls or keeping your children company during playtime or mealtime.
 You reason correctly that the lack of time together in the daily routine is not their fault.
 But you conclude incorrectly, perhaps due to guilt, that you need to make up time with them by making every moment of your time together fun, and entertaining.
 Through this process you shun some of your normal parenting responsibilities you would otherwise exercise as their parent, and lavish them with freedoms.

 So the judge didn’t name you as the primary custodial parent.
 In your mind, it’s not over yet and you falsely believe that someday you’ll be chosen as the custodial parent.
 Perhaps this future change will be possible with the help of your kids.
 You now have a long term hidden agenda to do what’s possible to convince your kids that YOU are the more fun, cool, anything goes parent that they want to live with.
 Instead of focusing on being a good parent you are focused on become good friends with your kids.